Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 If You Have a History of Allergic Reactions to Food, Pets, or Other Environmental Triggers

-The CDC says that a history of allergic reactions, even severe reactions, to food, pets, venom, latex, eggs or gelatin, or other environmental triggers is not a contraindication to getting a COVID-19 vaccine.
+The CDC says that a history of allergic reactions, even severe reactions, to food, pets, venom, latex, or other environmental triggers is not a contraindication to getting a COVID-19 vaccine.
+A contraindication is issued when a vaccine may greatly increase a person’s risks of adverse effects due to an existing condition.

 This means you can get a COVID-19 vaccine if you have a history of allergies to these things, although of course you should ask your doctor if you have any specific concerns or questions.